 For external contributors, this isn’t important, other than making you aware that when you first clone the repository, you will be on the develop branch, which is what you should use for your development.

-Since you will be submitting pull requests for your contributions, you don’t really need to know much about GitFlow, other than making sure that you are not developing off of the master branch.
+Since you will be submitting pull requests for your contributions, you don’t really need to know much about GitFlow, other than making sure that you are not developing off of the main branch.

 Ways to Contribute¶